nickhill97/football_predictions/README.md

 ### Data Analysis

-I briefly performed an analysis of the data I had created.
+I performed a brief analysis of the data I had created, these are a couple of the interesting graphs I produced:

 Here I wanted to see the proportions of each result and how the features effected the result.
-Here we have the count of results:
+Firstly, we have the count of results.

 <img src='images/result_count.png'/>